 Everybody should be conscious of what they slather on their skin.
 This is especially important when you’re nursing a baby.
-Chemicals can be absorbed into your bloodstream and affect your quality of breastmilk.
+Chemicals can be absorbed into your bloodstream and affect the quality of breast milk.
 So that your little one stays safe, know which skincare ingredients to avoid while breastfeeding.

 Here’s a list we made to help you out:

 This chemical is typically used in building materials like plywood, but did you know it’s also an ingredient in skincare products?

 Beauty companies add formaldehyde to increase these products’ lifespan.
 However, you need to be careful about this ingredient because it can make your baby develop a significant allergic reaction.